foglcz/JSONRpc2/README.md

-# JSON-RPC client and server libraries
+# PHP JSON-RPC client and server library

 This library contains a PHP implementation of JSON-RPC version 2.
 This libraray implements both a client and a server.